adamreeve/npTDMS/README.rst

 This module doesn't support TDMS files with XML headers or files with string or extended floating point data.

+Files with DAQmx raw data are not supported either.

 Contributors/Thanks
 -------------------